 - the tiramisu will taste better after one day in the fridge.

 The origin of this tiramisu recipe is my mother’s recipes book.
 It was the typical dessert of our Sunday lunches.
 Curious about what the usual menu looked like?
-First, tagliatelle with bolognese sauce, then pan-roasted chicken, and finally this authentic tiramisu recipe.
+First, tagliatelle with bolognese sauce, then pan-roasted chicken or quails, and finally this authentic tiramisu recipe.
 It was not a bad day 😉

 Original Italian tiramisu FAQ